DanielJWood/danieljwood.github.io/_includes/resume.md

 ###### Washington, D.C. | 2019 – present

-* Pitch and report stories for NPR.org, NPR's podcasts and newsmagazines.
+* Pitch and report stories for NPR.org, podcasts and newsmagazines.
+* Cover breaking news events with quick-turn analysis, charts and maps.
-* Work with reporters across the newsroom to build immersive scrolly features with custom maps, graphics and visuals.
+* Collaborate with reporters across the newsroom to build deeply reported enterprise features with custom visuals.
-* Respond to global breaking news events with quick-turn analysis and maps.
+* Edit graphics and maps and mentor early career teammates.
+* Strategize and build optimized workflows through custom software and chart and map automation.
+* Lead team's adoption of AI to improve coding efficiency.
-* Cultivate sources with access to high-value data, for rapid response to breaking news.
+* Cultivate sources with access to satellite imagery and other high-value data, for rapid response to breaking news and for deeply reported pieces.
-* Build internal software and modify open-source software to streamline cartography and graphics workflows.
+* Promote NPR Graphic's brand and status through conference talks and technical blogs, to help us attract top talent.

 ### Data Visualization Specialist, The Urban Institute